 How can I pay staff after furlough ends?

-We can offer free, impartial to companies who are facing financial distress and are concerned about what problems you could be facing once the furlough scheme ends.
-If you’re worried you won’t be able to pay your staff and that you might have to stop trading, we can help talk you through the options that are available.
+Whatever your circumstances, speak to us.
+We can offer free, impartial advice to companies facing financial distress and are concerned about potential problems once the furlough scheme ends.
+If you’re worried you won’t be able to pay your staff and that you might have to stop trading, we can help talk you through the options available.

 Book a free telephone consultation with one of our initial advisers